nf-core/website/markdown/events/2021/bytesize-1-nf-core-into.md

 So if we have two or more people working on the same chunk of code or the same idea, we can all hop into the same session and basically co-edit the same file live.

 Even if it is just one person typing it is a nice way to actually kind of feel like we are sitting next to one another even though we might be on different continents.
-There is going to be quite a lot of focus on dsl2 domain-specific language too - the next iteration of the Nextflow syntax.
+There is going to be quite a lot of focus on DSL2 (domain-specific language) too - the next iteration of the Nextflow syntax.

 So if you have been hearing about this for a while but have never quite taken the plunge the hackathon is a great place to do.
 Because we are going to be doing lots of focused work on it, and leading up to that with some training materials.
 So it is a really good way to fully immerse yourself in this new world.